moeni12/Group3/use_cases/USE_CASE-23.md

 ### Goal in Context

-As a report the population of people, people living in cities, and people not living in cities in each continent.
+As a reporter that we need to report the population of people, people living in cities, and people not living in cities in each continent.

 ### Scope